tsukimi2/honya-backend/README.md

 This is an open source online bookstore application for my own learning purpose.
+The application has the following features:
+- Search/filter by categories and price range
+- Shopping cart
+- Paypal and credit card payment implemented with Braintree
+- OAuth2 authentication

 Please feel free to take a look at the code if you are interested.

 To get started on a local development environment, run